LandSandBoat/server/docs/wiki/Testing.md

--- Or drive the current event manually player.events:update(nil, 1)   -- send an update to the in-progress event player.events:finish()         -- finish the current event player.events:expectNotInEvent() -- assert we are no longer in an event
+-- Or drive the current event manually player.events:update(nil, 1)   -- send an update to the in-progress event player.events:updateWithPosition(nil, 1, { x = 0, y = 0, z = 0 }) -- update with a requested position, returns the reply parameter and whether the client was moved
+player.events:finish()         -- finish the current event
+player.events:expectNotInEvent() -- assert we are no longer in an event
 ```